XRPLF/xrpl-dev-portal/websocket_api.md

 # Subscriptions #

 Using subscriptions, you can have the server push updates to your client when various events happen, so that you can know right away and react accordingly.
-If you are using the WebSocket API, you can receive subsequent subscription responses in the same channel; for JSON-RPC, you can provide a callback URL to receive additional updates after the initial request.
+Subscriptions are only supported in the WebSocket API, where you can receive additional responses in the same channel.

+JSON-RPC support for subscription callbacks is deprecated and may not work as expected.
 ## subscribe ##

 The `subscribe` method requests periodic notifications from the server when certain events happen.